JMarkstrom/Keycloak/README.md

         - AUTH_PROFILE=basicAuth
         - "KEYCLOAK_HOSTNAME=fqdn"
         - "KEYCLOAK_DEFAULT_THEME=sas-login-ui"

+## Deploying the Keycloak Server
+At this point, assuming all the files are in the requisite directories _and_ adequate permissions are set you are now ready to standup the service!

+Run Docker with Keycloak: `sudo docker-compose -f keycloak.yml up`

 # Testing the solution
 To verify everything is working, open a browser and navigate to your keycloak host using `https://` e.g. `https://keycloak.swedemo.tk`